WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 taking pauses to relax the body image

-To relieve constipation in the long term, here is what to when constipated on the toilet, with step 6.
+To relieve constipation in the long term, here is what to do when constipated on the toilet, with step 6:

 • Squat with pauses.

 Taking pauses is essential to relax your bottom and to keep good blood flow around the abdomen.
-If you suffer from stress and can’t have constipation relief when visiting the toilet, you need to manage things that affect you.
+I

 hot tea, fruit juice, and medicine image

-In this way, the matter that stays glued to the intestinal walls can disintegrate very well because of hot liquids.
+In this way, the matter that stays glued to the intestinal walls can disintegrate.

 How to use this technique?